dwittaker/nd00333-capstone/README.md

 Finally, authentication was enabled, thereby requiring a key for interaction with the web service.

+** While 1gb of memory is usually sufficient in most cases, the size of the fitted model's joblib file was over 1gb in size.
+Specifying 1gb memory for the container caused the container to continually reboot (due to low memory), resulting in failed deployments and otherwise, an unhealthy web service.
+If a web service's deployment logs fail to provide useful or timely information (e.g. while awaiting container start), a deployment can be troubleshooted locally or via the Container instances section of the Azure portal, where one can review the logs associated with the container.
+Observing multiple instances of text similar to "Worker with pid XXX was terminated due to signal 9" suggests an out-of-memory problem, which manifests as continous reboots of the container.

 ### Usage

 The following is an example of 2 inputs that would be posted simultaneously to the scoring URI.
 In this scenario, we would like to predict the price of a 2018 Ford F-150 and a 2018 Toyota Corolla.

 The specified options are a stripped down set of the original features from the dataset.
-Once received by the entry script, some of these features (categorical options) would be encoded before feeding to the model for prediction.
-Both the input and the output would then be logged for reference.
+Once received by the entry script, some of these features (categorical options) would be encoded just before feeding to the model for prediction.
+Both the input and the output would then be logged by the entry script, just before returning the output to the user.

 ```python
 data = {